oraclize/docs/source/includes/_eos.md

 oraclize_query("IPFS", "QmdEJwJG1T9rzHvBD8i69HHuJaRgXRKEQCP7Bh1BVttZbU")
 ```
-A request for data is called **query**.
+A request for data is referred to as a **query**.
 The `oraclize_query` is a function, implemented in the `oraclize/eos_api.hpp` header file, which expects at least two arguments:

-* A data-source such as `URL`, `WolframAlpha`, `IPFS`, 'Swarm' and others listed here
+* A datasource such as `URL`, `WolframAlpha`, `IPFS`, 'Swarm' and others listed here
-* The argument for the given data-source.
-For examples:
+* The argument for the given datasource.
+For example:
- * the full `URL`, which may inclued the use of JSON or XML parsing helpers as it can be seen in the previous example
+ * the full `URL`, which may include the use of JSON or XML parsing helpers as can be seen in the previous example
  * or a `WolframAlpha` formula
  * or an `IPFS` multihash

-The number and type of supported arguments depends from the data-source in use.
-Beside, few more code example will be shown and commented.
+The number and type of supported arguments is dependent on the datasource being used.
+Additionally code examples will be provided to showcase this.
 The datasource, as well as the authenticity proof chosen, determine the fee which the contract has to pay to Oraclize.

 ### Schedule a Query in the Future